-Which Is Better: A Real Or Fake Christmas Tree?
+Which Is More Environmentally Friendly, A Real Or Fake Christmas Tree?

-About 60% of Americas set up a fake Christmas tree each year.
+About 60% of Americans set up a fake Christmas tree each year.
 My family was one of them!
 I think my mother has been putting up the same fake tree for 30 years now.
 But is my mom on the right side of this issue?
+Let's dig in.

 Conservation groups also use Christmas trees.
 In Louisiana, they're used to bolster coastal wetlands.
 In Illinois, they're utilized to provide nesting grounds for herons.
 The town I grew up in used our old Christmas trees as habitat for fish in the local lake.